oasic/nbayes/README.md

 gem install nbayes
 ```

-NBayes is a full-featured, Ruby implementation of Naive Bayes.
+NBayes is a full-featured, Ruby implementation of ``Naive Bayes``.
 Some of the features include:

 * allows prior distribution on classes to be assumed uniform (optional)
 * generic to work with all types of tokens, not just text